-Centre cuts wheat allocation to states under food security scheme amid lower production
+Centre cuts wheat allocation to states under food security scheme as production falls

-The reduction in the quota under the Pradhan Mantri Garib Kalyan Anna Yojana will be made up for by providing rice.
+The reduction in the quota under the Pradhan Mantri Garib Kalyan Anna Yojana will be made up by providing rice.

 The Union government on Wednesday reduced the amount of wheat to be allocated to states and Union Territories from May to September under the Pradhan Mantri Garib Kalyan Anna Yojana, reported PTI.